 Bill Sheppard: You know, when you have inertia as a group, and audiences and other bands began to recognize that there’s something special happening, it’s easy to visualize and project your next level.
 We’d been writing and rehearsing original material for a while so Clancy and Roger Dollarhide (the engineer) began the selection process.
 I remember Kurt and I auditioning to be the singer on Stephen Hoffman’s tune – “Hot Days”.
 Apparently he liked my style for that tune better and I ended up singing it on the record.
 But, the album was simply a group of songs, not really a concept.

-Were you playing a lot of shows before releasing an LP?
+Were you playing a lot of shows before album was released?

 Bill Sheppard: We played a ton of shows before the release of “Above All”, remember it was the ‘60s and most venues were really only open on the weekends.
 The Monday night gig at the Anaheim Bowl was really a fluke.
 Most cities in Orange County, California had ordinances against night time events that included young people and music.
 That’s a fact!